 Albert was baptised on 13th October 1889 in Hope Parish Church, the son of John Davies, a labourer, and Harriet Hughes of Cymmau, who were married in the same church 16 years earlier on 23rd June 1873.

-In 1891 the family were living at Ffordd Las, Hope.
+In 1891 the family was living at Ffordd Las, Hope.
 John Davies was 40, a coal miner born in Gresford and was Head of the family.
 His wife Harriet was 37 born in Wrexham.
 Four of their children were living at home.
 Jane 12, John 6, Samuel 4 and Albert 1.
 The children were all born in Hope.

 By 1901 the family had moved to Caer Estyn Lane, Hope.
 John Davies was 50 and was then a general labourer living with his wife Harriet who was 47, John who was 16, Samuel who was 14, Albert who was 11, Mary Ann who was 9 and Harriet who was 3.